Massachusetts law about freedom of information and public records

 Massachusetts records retention schedules, Mass.
 Secretary of the Commonwealth.

-Searchable database of municipal and statewide records retention schedules, providing detailed guidance in the storage and disposal of records.
+Searchable database of records retention schedules.
+Provides detailed guidance on the storage and disposal of records.

 Massachusetts Trial Court record retention schedule, Administrative Office of the Trial Court.